dotlattice/LatticeObjectTree/README.md

 There are two main parts to an object tree:

 * Nodes - the values (boxes in the diagram).
-In this example, there is a node for each Person object and for each "Name" string.
+In this example, there is a node for each Person object and for each `Name` string.
 * Paths - the connections between nodes (lines in the diagram).
-In this example, all of the paths are properties (the "Name" property and the "BestFriend" property).
+In this example, all of the paths are properties (the `Name` property and the `BestFriend` property).

 To use the tree, you can iterate through these nodes and the paths that connect them: